jenns93/mind-body-soul/README.md

 #### Languages Used

--          HTML5
+-HTML5

--          CSS3
+-CSS3

 #### Frameworks, libraries and programs used

--[Mockplus]( https://www.mockplus.com/) Mockplus was used to create the wireframe designs for the site on three screen sizes desktop, tablet and mobile.
+-[Mockplus](https://www.mockplus.com/) Mockplus was used to create the wireframe designs for the site on three screen sizes desktop, tablet and mobile.

--[Font Awesome]( https://fontawesome.com/) Font Awesome was used to provide icons for social links and used throughout webpages as additional styling to lists.
+-[Font-Awesome](https://fontawesome.com/) Font Awesome was used to provide icons for social links and used throughout webpages as additional styling to lists.

--[Google Fonts]( https://fonts.google.com/) Google Fonts was used to import ……………….. into the style.css stylesheet
+-[Google-Fonts](https://fonts.google.com/) Google Fonts was used to import ……………….. into the style.css stylesheet

--[Github]( https://github.com/) Github is used to the files and to publish the finished website.
+-[Github](https://github.com/) Github is used to the files and to publish the finished website.

--[Gitpod]( https://www.gitpod.io/) Gipod was used to code the website and committed changes to Github.
+-[Gitpod](https://www.gitpod.io/) Gipod was used to code the website and committed changes to Github.

--[Pexels]( https://www.pexels.com/) Pexels was used to source stock photos to be used to enhance the design of the site.
+-[Pexels](https://www.pexels.com/) Pexels was used to source stock photos to be used to enhance the design of the site.

 ## Testing